Detailed Comparison Of The Best 3-Channel Dash Cams

 As you can see in the picture, this camera comes with a 2.4″ screen on the rear, making it easy to operate.
 Of course you can also configure it over Wi-Fi using a smart phone app.
 The app is quite well designed, and more intuitive to use than some of the competition.

-Price: Amazon US / CA / UKAliExpressmore countries & vendors (affiliate links)
+Price: Amazon US / CA / UKmore countries & vendors (ad)

 Rear Video: Good (3.0/5)